jonasbystrom/ESP-Now-Sensor-system-with-WiFi/README.md

 ## Gateway summary

-A gateway receives the sensor data and can send further to any service on the Internet such as Blynk, Thingspeak or MQTT.
-Gateways are based on ESP8266 or ESP32 with small code changes in ESP-Now and WifI API's.
-The Gateway should have both ESP-Now and WiFi actived at same time and the ESP's can only manage this if they are on the same channel.
-And it does only seem work to for channel 1, due to some implementation limitation in the ESP's.
-This means the WiFi Router must be set to channel 1 on the 2.4GHz band.
-It can not operate on "auto channel", it has to be set to channel 1 fixed.
+A gateway is a slave in ESP-Now terminology and receives sensor data sent to its MAC address.
+It can be implemented on ESP8266 or ESP32 with a minor code difference in the ESP-Now and WiFi API's.

-By specification a Gateway can manage max 20 sending sensors on ESP-Now.
-It is fully possible to use several Gateways in parallel on the same channel if there is a need for more than 20 sensors.
-I have been running with 3 gateways at the same time without any collisions or problems.
+WiFi and ESP-Now can be activated and operating at the same time.
+This allows one MCU to send the sensor data further using WiFi.
+This seems not to be commonly known.
+And is a bit tricky to get working.
+See source code how to.

 ## System summary